 General Notes:

-Separate protection criteria for analog system interferers have not been defined.
+Separate protection criteria for analogue system interferers have not been defined.
 Digital criteria shall be applied in such cases.

 Attachment 2b: Protection Criteria: 1.8 GHz and 2.1 GHz fixed link receivers

 PROTECTION RATIOS

 For the purposes of this attachment adjacent channels are defined as the maximum of the interfering transmitter and victim receivers channel size.
 For example, in the case of an interference assessment for a PTS transmitter operating in a 5 MHz channel interfering into a point-to-point receiver operating in a 14 MHz channel, the first adjacent channel refers to the 14 MHz channels either side of the victim receiver’s occupied channel.
 The same logic is used to determine 2nd and 3rd adjacent channels.